anandu06dev/ng4StarterKit/README.md

 In a service-based environment a bounded context marks the boundaries of services.
 Similar to feature modules in Angular we structure code into domain contexts.
 Feature modules are reusable units and comply with the **micro frontend** pattern.
 In Domain-Driven
 Design these blocks are considered areas of a domain model.
 Mapping bounded contexts to feature modules allows us to structure modules in a domain driven context.
-The following image shows the interaction between bounded contexts and feature modules:
+The following meta model shows the interaction between bounded contexts and feature modules:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/BoundedContext.PNG)